lalit-kaim/Basic_Reesponsive_Templates/README.md

 # Templates-10
-These are templates created by me.
+These are templates created by me using HTML, CSS, Javascript, Bootstrap etc.